 In January this year, Microsoft completed a roll-out of Data Consistency Scoring to help Mailbox Migrations leveraging the Mailbox Replication Service (MRS).
-As the Director of Enterprise Migrations at Quadrotech, to say I’m a bit too excited for this update is an understatement.
-We’ve integrated these changes into the latest release of our Office 365 mailbox migration software, which you can read more about here.
+As the Director of Enterprise Migrations at Quadrotech, to say I’m a bit too excited for this update is an understatement, because we’ve integrated these changes into the latest release of our Office 365 mailbox migration software.

 The problem with Mailbox Migrations before the new Data Consistency Scoring

 Data corruption is a prominent issue Admins were facing daily with mailbox migrations initially before the new Data Consistency Scoring was introduced.
 Although now this is notably much less of an issue than it has been in the past, it’s still a reality of some of the complications which can occur during Office 365 migrations.
 Over the years, as Exchange has matured, the data issues have become less arduous.
 However, there are still some which can hinder a migration.

 Previously, during a migration, the admin could set an acceptable BadItemLimit.
 Most administrators picked between 25 and 50 items.
 As the migration occurred, the system would tally the bad items that it found.
 If the number of bad items found was under this limit, the migration would continue.
 If it exceeded this limit, or no limit was defined and items were found, then the migration would not complete until the administrator raised the limit.

 But, what exactly is a bad item?
 Bad items are those which have failed, and are unable, to move from the source account to the target during the migration.
 Most commonly people think of this as actual email, however it can also be non-item data like Folder Level Permissions that can’t migrate.
 With the latter being the larger annoyance.